LibreOffice/core/README.md

-sal/      | this provides a simple System Abstraction Layer tools/    | this provides basic internal types: 'Rectangle', 'Color' etc. vcl/      | this is the widget toolkit library and one rendering abstraction svx/      | graphics related helper code, including much of 'draw' / 'impress' sfx2/     | core framework: document model / load/save / signals for actions etc. framework | UNO wrappers around the core framework, responsible for building toolbars, menus, status bars, and the chrome around the document using widgets from VCL, and XML descriptions from */uiconfig/ files
+sal/      | this provides a simple System Abstraction Layer tools/    | this provides basic internal types: 'Rectangle', 'Color' etc. vcl/      | this is the widget toolkit library and one rendering abstraction framework | UNO framework, responsible for building toolbars, menus, status bars, and the chrome around the document using widgets from VCL, and XML descriptions from */uiconfig/* files sfx2/     | legacy core framework used by Writer/Calc/Draw: document model / load/save / signals for actions etc. svx/      | drawing model related helper code, including much of Draw/Impress

 Then applications

 Module    | Description
 ----------|-------------------------------------------------
-desktop/  | this is where the 'main' for the application lives, init / bootstrap. the name dates back to an ancient StarOffice that also drew a desktop sw/       | writer. sc/       | calc sd/       | draw / impress
+desktop/  | this is where the 'main' for the application lives, init / bootstrap. the name dates back to an ancient StarOffice that also drew a desktop sw/       | Writer sc/       | Calc sd/       | Draw / Impress

 There are several other libraries that are helpful from a graphical perspective: